tuongphantrue/house-price-emailer/README.md

-The email also includes a "Nhà mẫu tham khảo" (sample listings) section with a handful of real, individual property listings - title, total price, area, and a link - pulled from the same Batdongsan.com.vn pages already being fetched for the price-range tables above.
-This costs no extra requests: those pages already contain individual listing cards alongside the aggregate price data, so a few are extracted as a by-product of the existing fetch.
-Only works when the reader-proxy path succeeds (the listing cards are parsed from its Markdown output; a direct-fetch fallback's raw HTML won't match), and a district whose price range page doesn't happen to show any matching listing cards just contributes nothing here - no impact on the price data either way.
-Up to `MAX_SAMPLE_LISTINGS` (default 8) are chosen at random each run for some variety.
+The email also includes a "Nhà mẫu tham khảo" (sample listings) section with a handful of real, individual property listings - title, total price, area, a photo, and a link - pulled from the same Batdongsan.com.vn pages already being fetched for the price-range tables above.
+Finding the *candidate* listings costs no extra requests (those pages already contain listing cards alongside the aggregate price data), but getting a real *photo* for each one does: the card thumbnails on category/district pages are lazy-loaded and don't expose a real image URL in the fetched content, so each selected listing's own detail page is fetched separately to read its `og:image` meta tag, which - unlike the lazy-loaded card thumbnail - is set server-side and reliably present.
+This only happens for the small final subset actually going in the email (`MAX_SAMPLE_LISTINGS`, default 8), not every candidate found, so it's a bounded number of extra requests.
+A listing without a resolvable image just renders without one rather than breaking the layout.
+Set `FETCH_LISTING_IMAGES=false` to skip this and keep listings text-only (faster, fewer requests).

+Only works when the reader-proxy path succeeds for the category/district fetch (the listing cards are parsed from its Markdown output; a direct-fetch fallback's raw HTML won't match the card-parsing regex, though it *will* still work for the og:image fetch, which handles both formats), and a district whose price-range page doesn't happen to show any matching listing cards just contributes nothing here - no impact on the price data either way.
 Purely illustrative, not a curated or complete listing feed.

 ## Typical total price section